laurenperez/SEIR-Flex-8.30.22-Yeti/src/course-materials/frontend-fundamentals/week-3/day-2/labs/guess-the-number-game-lab.md

 > Note that `numGuesses` has been removed because you will be adding a `prevGuesses` array whose length can be used to obtain the number of guesses when needed.

-3. To begin running your code and checking its output, click the `[run]` button.
+3. To begin running your code and checking its output, type `node objects-lab.js` in your terminal.

 <br>
 <br>